shonn2nd/themetalab/content/authors/古松展/_index.md

   - Visitors
 ---

-SONG-CHAN KU is an educator, performer, and researcher with many interests.
+Song-Chan Ku is an educator, performer, and researcher with many interests.
 He has many years of teaching experience in primary and secondary schools, as well as adult education.
 In 2022, he won the High Distinction Award in the Educational Media and Activity Design Competition at National Taiwan Normal University.

 In terms of art, he won First Place in the country twice (2003, and 2007) in the National Student Music Competition of the Ministry of Education (harmonica solo).
 He was selected as a Performing Musician (2020) in the Asia Connection - SounDrama Studio Selection at National Theater and Concert Hall.